 My lead-work sits on the outside of the double glazing and most would think it’s traditional leaded glass.
 Believe me when I say this isn’t the easy option.
 Each leaded light still takes a day to complete, sometimes more.

-Below I’m finishing off the leaded fan light with an acid to age the lead and soldered joints.
+Below I’m finishing off the Manchester Bee leaded glass fan light with an acid to age the lead and soldered joints.

 Colour and front door furniture